 1 in 3 women worldwide are abused by their partners, like Ruth was.
 The church, so often a powerful force for social justice, is doing far too little to end violence against women.
 And many Christian men seem to believe that masculinity equates to power and control – a far cry from the masculinity modelled by Jesus.

 So Peter Grant and I co-founded Restored in order to break the silence, to challenge churches and the men within them to think and behave differently.
 The task is huge - yet things ARE changing for the better.
-(If you haven't yet ordered your copy of our Impact Report, you can do so by emailing info@restoredrelationships.org with your name, email and address.)

 And I’m overjoyed that we’re partnering with a charity in Zimbabwe to train church leaders about violence against women, what the Bible really says about relationships and masculinity, how to challenge men that perpetrate abuse, and how to support women who experience it.
 And before they leave the course, those church leaders draw up plans to put their training into action as soon as they return home.